 As of the date of the Report, there has been no change in the parameters for disclosure and attachment of valuations, as published in the Periodic Report for 2017.
-The Company has updated the valuations of its properties in Israel as of June 30, 2018 (for details with respect to the parameters for update of the valuations in the quarterly reports, see Note 3C1 of the financial statements as of December 31, 2017).
+The Company has updated the valuations of its properties in Israel as of June 30, 2018 (for details with respect to the parameters for update of the valuations in the quarterly reports, see Note 3C1 of the financial statements as of December 31, 2017, which is included in the Periodic Report for 2017, and is incorporated herein by reference).

-As specified in Section 9.3 of the board of directors' report for 2017,22 and after an examination of the relevant parameters according to ISA Staff Legal Position 105-23 on the parameters for examination of the materiality of valuations, it transpires that the Company has no highly material valuation that is required to be attached to the report.
+As specified in Section 9.3 of the board of directors' report, which is included in the Periodic Report for 2017, and is incorporated herein by reference, and after an examination of the relevant parameters according to ISA Staff Legal Position 105-23 on the parameters for examination of the materiality of valuations, it transpires that the Company has no highly material valuation that is required to be attached to the report.